 With three children under age five and 1,440 minutes in a day, I felt like I spent most of those minutes either yelling, lecturing, or bargaining with my children.

 Like a broken record, my requests would echo as I stood by, silently praying that this time they would cooperate without me needing to yell.
 Can't they see me?
 Can't they hear me?!

 After years of this, my husband and I arrived at one simple conclusion - our children do not listen.
-With the arrival of our third child, we were feeling extra exhausted, fed-up and like we were in a near-constant battle with a trio of tiny humans that we loved so much.
+We were feeling extra exhausted, fed-up and like we were in a near-constant battle with a trio of tiny humans that we loved so much.

-Was it too much to expect for them to listen without our needing to yell or to repeat ourselves what always felt like five times?
+Was it too much to expect them to listen without our needing to yell or to repeat ourselves what always felt like five times?

 The complete lack of listening that existed in our family was brought into 20/20 focus for me the morning I decided to tackle the grocery store with all three kids in tow instead of waiting for the weekend.
 Wearing our youngest, with my middle child in the cart and our eldest holding onto the side of the cart, we walked in and I was feeling good.
 I’ve got this.

 It took all of about three minutes for things to head south.

 My oldest son saw the sample station and darted off.
 I called after him to stop.
 He didn’t.

 My son persisted to shovel the snacks into his mouth.
-Now feeling both ignored and out of control, I yelled, "Just STOP!" in a voice so loud and full of rage I nearly scared myself.
+Now feeling both ignored and overwhelmed, I yelled, "Just STOP!" in a voice so loud and full of rage I nearly scared myself.

-By the time I was able to get my son away from the food tray, both he and my 5-month-old son were crying and my middle child was throwing items from the snack aisle into our cart.
+By the time I was able to get my son away from the food tray, both he and my 5-month-old were crying and my middle child was throwing items from the snack aisle into our cart.